The AAO 2023 online abstract submitter will open March 9.

 Original Paper: The AMPC chooses submissions to be presented as papers based on originality, clinical relevance, comprehensiveness and as a stimulus for prepared discussion.
 Original scientific paper presentations will be followed by a live panel and audience discussion.
 Paper presenters MUST prepare a condensed manuscript for the panelist 4 weeks before the meeting.
 Accepted paper presenters will be sent instructions and the condensed manuscript form.
 The Academy does not allow one person to present two papers within the same Original Paper session.
 If an author has two scientific papers scheduled for the same session, an alternate speaker must present one of the papers.
 The BEST paper for each session will be selected by the panel and announced at the end of the session.

-ePoster Only: Posters that are not selected for the Poster Theater or as part of Poster Discussions, are ePoster only presentations. ePoster only and video presentations are not considered live presentations and authors are not required to attend the meeting. ePoster only authors should prepare their presentations in advance and add an audio track to enhance their findings during the pre-meeting poster upload.
+All accepted posters are presented electronically and included as part of the On Demand virtual platform.
+Unless the poster is scheduled for the in-person Poster Theater or Poster Discussion format, the authors are not required to register for or attend the meeting. ePoster only authors should prepare their presentations in advance and add an audio track to enhance their findings during the pre-meeting poster upload.

 Paper/e-poster abstracts submitted under the following categories will be considered as ePOSTER ONLY since there are no live presentation sessions for these topics: